DaveBackus/Data_Bootcamp/website/content/bootcamp_duedates_ug.md

 **April 26.** Nothing due.
 Recommended but not graded: [Optional Code Practice C](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_practice_c.pdf).

 **May 5** <br> Submit project by email to db3@nyu.edu.
-The subject line should be "bootcamp project mba".
+The subject line should be "bootcamp project ug".
 The file name should be your last names separated by dashes and a short title;  eg, something like *Jones-Smith-Zhang-India.ipynb*.
 See [Project Guide](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf) for additional information.